 - The second secret to the unbelievable thickness of this hot chocolate is the frothing.
 The French press makes the perfect easy frother.
 The milk almost doubles in volume as you pump the press up and down vigorously for about a minute.
 Your arm will get a good workout and you’ll get impossibly thick luxurious cocoa.
 Maybe that’s how the French stay so svelte.

-You’ll get plenty of antioxidants from the dark chocolate, and calcium from the milk.
+healthy antioxidants from dark chocolate + calcium from milk.

 No added sugar, whipped cream, or marshmallows necessary.
 This is what Europeans have been drinking for breakfast for generations.
 It’s truly a wonderful way to start a January morning.